 The time series data highlights the trend of fuel poverty in Cambridgeshire and Peterborough (C&P) from 2015 to 2021.
 In 2015, C&P's fuel poverty rate stood at 7.60%.
 This rate experienced a sudden increase to 9.56% in 2016, followed by a slight uptick to 9.70% in 2017.
 Subsequently, the rate remained relatively steady, with a decrease to 9.50% in 2018.
 A significant surge in fuel poverty was observed in 2019, with the rate increasing to 13.40%, marking a considerable change from the preceding years and reaching the national average.
 2020 to 2021 exhibited a downward trend, with a decrease to 12.90% in 2020, and a further decline to 11.70% in 2021.
 Comparatively, the fuel poverty rate in C&P was generally lower than the England average throughout this period.
-An overall increasing to the poverty underlines the importance of consistent efforts to address energy equity and provide support to vulnerable households.
+The data reflects fluctuations in the percentage of households experiencing fuel poverty in the region.
+This trend underlines the importance of consistent efforts to address energy equity and provide support to vulnerable households.